'Toxic trio' of emerging markets suddenly smelling of roses

-Ukraine's debt restructuring, pro-business Mauricio Macri's election win in Argentina and hopes Venezuela will see something similar on Sunday, have seen a dramatic turnaround in investors' attitude toward all three countries.
+Ukraine's debt restructuring, pro-business Maurico Macri's election win in Argentina and hopes Venezuela will see something similar on Sunday, have seen a dramatic turnaround in investors' attitude towards all three countries.

 Combined they have also contributed more than 65 percent of gains of the biggest emerging market bond index, the JP Morgan EMBI Global, despite only accounting for just over 7 percent of it.
 The question is, where do they go from here?